 Insurance coverage is something that everyone needs but that few people feel they fully understand.
-You’ve probably heard of full coverage or liability only insurance, but may have some questions on which is best for you.
+You’ve probably heard of full coverage or liability-only auto insurance, but may have some questions on which is best for you.
 Doing your own research can provide you with an abundance of information but no real guidance.
-Unfortunately, even turning to the experts (the insurance companies) is extremely confusing more often than not.
+Unfortunately, even turning to the experts (the insurance companies) is often confusing.
 Too many companies prioritize sales over individualized solutions and customer understanding, which can leave you feeling overwhelmed and more than a little disappointed.
 At Elephant Insurance, we do things differently.
 We want you to be an active partner in your insurance planning, and we aim to foster your understanding and involvement every step of the way.
-With our helpful representatives, free quote-finder tool, simple car insurance explanations, and informative articles (like this one!), we make sure you’re never in the dark.
+With our helpful representatives, free quote-finder tool, simple car insurance explanations, and informative articles, we make sure you’re never in the dark.

-Liability coverage covers other people’s injuries and property damage should the policyholder cause an accident.
+Liability coverage, also known as liability-only car insurance, covers other people’s injuries and property damage should the policyholder cause an accident.
 In other words, if you screw up, liability insurance makes sure that other people don’t pay the price.

 This doesn’t mean that liability coverage doesn’t do anything for you though.
 It ensures that other people don’t have to pay out of pocket for their medical bills or repair expenses.
 It makes sure that you aren’t on the hook for those costs, either.
 So, liability insurance offers financial protection for you and for others — that’s a win-win!

-Bodily Injury Liability Insurance, or BI for short, makes life a whole lot easier for other parties involved in a car accident if you were at fault.
-This type of liability coverage takes care of loss of income, medical bills, legal fees, pain and suffering, and, in a worst case scenario, funeral costs for the injured parties.
-“Injured parties” in this case can refer to the other driver and their passengers, as well as any bystanders or pedestrians who were injured as a result of the accident.
+Bodily injury liability insurance, or BI for short, makes life a whole lot easier for other parties involved in a car accident if you were at fault by providing bodily injury liability coverage.
+This type of liability coverage takes care of loss of income, medical bills, legal fees, pain and suffering, and, in a worst-case scenario, funeral costs for the injured parties.
+“Injured parties” in this case can refer to the other driver and their passengers, as well as any bystanders or pedestrians who were injured because of the accident.

 BI insurance, like many other types of car insurance, comes with a coverage limit.
 In this case, there are two coverage limits: the maximum amount your insurer will pay per person for each person involved in the accident, and the maximum total amount your insurer will pay overall.
 BI insurance limits are often written in the following format:

-Maximum per person payment / Maximum total payment per accident
+Bodily injury liability maximum per person payment and maximum total payment per accident

 So, if you choose limits of $25,000 per person and $50,000 total for your bodily injury policy, those limits would be written as $25,000/$50,000.
 The exact limits will vary based on your needs, but the second number almost always refers to the maximum your insurer will pay in total (if you forget, just remember that this will be the larger number).